 We pride ourselves on being a responsible lender.
 We do not want our clients to struggle with debt repayment, and we have achieved the lowest arrears rates in the industry.
 As with any other credit facility, debt consolidation loans can be used wisely or unwisely; but there are many tangible advantages which debt consolidation offers when used sensibly.

 A debt consolidation loan is a loan taken out to pay off several other smaller loans.
-A reason to consolidate smaller loans into one larger loan is usually to secure a lower overall average interest rate.
-Typically debt consolidation involves replacing high-interest short term debt (such as credit cards, store cards, personal loans) with a lower interest rate loan which usually has a longer term – typically your home loan.
+A reason to consolidate smaller loans into one larger loan is usually to reduce your monthly debt repayment and hence improve your cash flow.
+Equally important is to secure a lower overall average interest rate.
+Typically debt consolidation involves replacing high-interest short term debt (such as credit cards, store cards, personal loans) with a lower interest rate loan which also usually has a longer term – typically your home loan.
 If you own property, you can apply for additional funds on your existing bond; of course that’s as long as there is positive equity in the property (i.e. the value of the property exceeds the current outstanding loan amount).
 Debt consolidation also allows you to make a ‘clean start’, by converting your various existing commitments into a single, manageable monthly loan payment.
 This also saves on multiple fees, service charges and debit order charges on the various loans.

 The result of such consolidation is that the monthly repayment will be lower on the consolidated loan compared to the combined monthly repayments of the smaller loans, which will improve cash flow.
 So if you’re battling to afford your monthly repayments on your debt, this can be a practical solution to avoid events such as foreclosures and repossessions.